2020 Houston Texans season: Week 17: vs. Tennessee Titans

 With the loss, the Texans finished their season at 4–12 and were swept by the Titans for the first time since 2007.
 This was also Deshaun Watson's final game as the Texans starting quarterback, as he sat out the entire 2021 season due to a trade demand and multiple allegations of sexual assault, which then led to him being traded to the Cleveland Browns just before the 2022 season.
+Additionally, it would also be J.J.
+Watt's final game as a Texan as he would sign with the Arizona Cardinals in the offseason.